- B.A., Physics with Honors, 1990, Hamilton College, Clinton, New York

 I. Research Focus

-Our group is focused on characterizing the structural and dynamics basis of molecular signaling in ribonucleic acids (RNAs) involved in fundamental cellular processes such as catalysis (e.g. splicing by group II introns) and regulation of gene expression (e.g. riboswitches).
-Splicing defects are implicated in human diseases such as Alzheimer’s, Cystic Fibrosis, and various cancers; riboswitches are recognized as antibacterial drug targets for pathogenic bacteria.
+Our group is focused on characterizing the structural and dynamics basis of molecular signaling in ribonucleic acids (RNAs) involved in fundamental cellular processes such as catalysis (e.g. splicing by group II introns) and regulation of gene expression (e.g. riboswitches; DNA and RNA viruses such as HBV and HIV; and long non-protein coding RNAs).
+Splicing defects are implicated in human diseases such as Alzheimer’s, Cystic Fibrosis, and various cancers; riboswitches are recognized as antibacterial drug targets for pathogenic bacteria; and HIV and HBV continue to afflict millions.
 Characterizing these RNAs will serve as a guide to the rational design of novel RNA-based drugs.

 II.
 Methodological Approach